Buried in boxes: New York doormen swamped by online holiday sales

-NEW YORK (Reuters) - Record-breaking online sales this holiday shopping season are sending an avalanche of packages to New York City, where apartment building doormen are working hard to keep smiling amid the deluge.
+NEW YORK, Dec 1 (Reuters) - Record-breaking online sales this holiday shopping season are sending an avalanche of packages to New York City, where apartment building doormen are working hard to keep smiling amid the deluge.

 With the arrival of the boxes coinciding with the year-end tipping season, that good cheer can translate into welcome cash.